 Skillcast's overall strategy remains unchanged.
-Our purpose is to enable companies to build ethical and resilient workplaces and our vision is to be the leading provider of digital training and technology for workplace compliance.
-We are undertaking this against a market backdrop that is broadly helpful, with generally increasing regulation albeit macro-economic conditions are of course challenging and the attractions of our core market mean that it is increasingly competitive.
-Strategically we are focussed on the organic growth of our recurring subscription revenue stream and in ensuring that this delivers attractive margins and returns for shareholders.
+Our purpose is to enable companies to build ethical and resilient workplaces, and our vision is to be the leading provider of digital training and technology for workplace compliance.

+We are undertaking this against a broadly helpful market backdrop with generally increasing regulation, albeit macro-economic conditions are, of course, challenging, and the attractions of our core market mean that it is increasingly competitive.
+Strategically, we are focused on the organic growth of our recurring subscription revenue stream and on ensuring that this delivers attractive margins and returns for shareholders.

-Whilst we can reflect positively on the achievements against these goals over the last three years, the Board is very much aware of the challenges that face us moving forward and are adapting the strategy accordingly.
+Whilst we can reflect positively on the achievements against these goals over the last three years, the Board is very much aware of the challenges that face us moving forward and is adapting the strategy accordingly.
 As we grow bigger so maintaining the same percentage growth rate becomes an increasing challenge.
-Medium term we are seeking to maintain growth rates of subscription revenues in the 20% range whilst driving margins to a similar level and hence achieve the "Rule of 40" (as explained in further detail below) by which world class SaaS businesses are measured.
-As set out in Vivek Dodd's CEO Report, we aim to achieve this through a mixture of on-going product innovations and efficiency initiatives and through targeting our marketing activities to areas and businesses where the simplicity of our offer and its ability to be customised to suit medium sized operations will most likely resonate.
+Medium term, we are seeking to maintain growth rates of subscription revenues in the 20% range whilst driving margins to a similar level and hence achieve the "Rule of 40" (as explained in further detail below) by which world-class SaaS businesses are measured.
+As set out in Vivek Dodd's CEO Report, we aim to achieve this through a mixture of ongoing product innovations and efficiency initiatives and through targeting our marketing activities to areas and businesses where the simplicity of our offer, and its ability to be customised to suit mediumsized operations, will most likely resonate.

 Given the growth in our cash reserves, we continue to view bolt-on acquisitions as an important potential accelerator of growth and strategy.
-We seek content-based acquisitions where we can leverage our existing technology stack to offer the wider content to our existing customers and conversely offer our technology and existing content to the acquired customers.
+We seek contentbased acquisitions where we can leverage our existing technology stack to offer the wider content to our existing customers and conversely offer our technology and existing content to the acquired customers.
 In this regard, progress in 2024 has been challenging.
 We have found, unsurprisingly, that price expectations amongst private companies are considerably in excess of those we are experiencing in the public markets.
-We are mindful of our growing cash balance and will continue to seek ways to deploy the capital, albeit will only do so when we are comfortable with the returns it will offer to our shareholders.
+We are mindful of our growing cash balance and will continue to seek ways to deploy the capital, albeit doing so only when we are comfortable with the returns it will offer to our shareholders.